abhineetkaurrr/abhineetkaurrr/README.md

 ## Hi 👋 I'm Abhineet Kaur

-🎓 Computer Science student with a strong interest in **Machine Learning, NLP, and System Design**.
+🎓 Computer Science student with a strong interest in **Machine Learning, Data Analytics, Data Science, NLP, and System Design**.
 I enjoy building **end-to-end projects** — from model training to deployment — and exploring modern architectures like decentralized systems.

 ---